Dhruvbam/Ticket-Booking-System/README.md

 This project was developed individually as a demonstration of the knowledge and skills acquired in the Object-Oriented Programming course.

 ### Learning Outcome
-Through the development of the **Online Ticket Booking System**, I gained hands-on experience with Java programming, particularly in applying object-oriented principles to build a fully functional application.
+Through the development of the **Ticket Booking System**, I gained hands-on experience with Java programming, particularly in applying object-oriented principles to build a fully functional application.
 The project also enhanced my understanding of user interface design using Java Swing and the intricacies of managing event data.